ncaanext/NCAA06Next/Game-Patches-For-OG-Game/Game Patch-v3/readme - game patch.txt

 Patch Update Notes:

+New for V10
+Added Names Database to file
+Added Player Model adjustments to all recruits
+Updated Conference/US States alignment
+Patches for number placement to remove jersey decals completely.
+Bowl games still show up however.

 New for V9
 Fixes for Conf USA, Sun Belt and Independent FBS schools that are in NCAA 06